dabecart/VPN-Intercom/Dano_Diaries.md

 TODOs:
 - Add to UDPutils' sendXMLPacketTo() the expects response section.
+- Think about how to handle repetitions of packets in case it does not reach the device at the end!
+- Think about how to handle wrong packets with wrong IPs.

 ## 01/03/2024: First commit, getting a dummy program to work